15 Magical Facts About Wicked

 “The yellow road has a few bricks missing,” wrote Robert Hurwitt of the San Francisco Chronicle.
 According to San Jose Mercury News reviewer Karen D’Souza, “Dorothy isn’t the only one who thinks there’s no place like home.
 About an hour into Wicked, this reviewer started to yearn for a pair of ruby slippers.
 Style over substance is the real theme in this Emerald City.”
 After these reviews, Holzman and Schwartz spent three months reworking the show before its Broadway debut.

-6. Chenoweth and Menzel were both nominated for Best Actress Tony Awards in 2004.
+6. Kristin Chenoweth and Idina Menzel were both nominated for Best Actress Tony Awards in 2004.

 In the end, Idina Menzel ended up taking home her first Tony.
 She won a Grammy for Best Musical Theater Album the same year (as did Chenoweth).
 Chenoweth already had a Tony under her belt; she won her first in 1999 for her role as Sally in You’re a Good Man, Charlie Brown.